GabeScott/standard-works-vault/General Conference/1971 April - “When Thou Art Converted”.md

 After 1846, when the Saints moved to the mountain valleys of Utah, families were not so much engaged.
 While fathers sometimes went, more often the sons went, until in the twentieth century the sons were carrying the actual travel burden.
 During the same time families began to feel that their part was to support a missionary, not to go out to teach or proselyte or make friends.

 Now with correlation established, we have returned to the original premise.
 Families are involved.
 Father, mother, and children unite in the grand and noble effort to seek out those who may be persuaded to listen.
 And with their effort will come the strengthening by which Peter was admonished to perform.
 As they seek those to whom they preach, they themselves will be strengthened and in their turn will convert and strengthen other brethren until the happy day that all men see the glory of the Son of God and witness the fulfillment of his word that the gospel should roll forth until it has filled all the earth.
-(See D&C 65:2.)
+(See [[D&C 65.2|D&C 65:2]].)

 The seventies of the Church are called by revelation to this work, and the detail of that work is by appointment so that the work may be orderly.
 In each ward the seventies mission leader is to plan the work and supervise its execution under the bishop’s direction.
 The home teachers bear a most important responsibility to persuade every family of Latter-day Saints to make friends with their nonmember neighbors and to persuade these to accept the missionaries.
 The methods are many, but the gospel is to save the souls of men.
 Become converted, my brethren; go perform.
 You have the spirit; do it.

 I look at the First Presidency and the Twelve, who direct us.
 I see in their actions the result of their conversion, and witness to you that they stand in their places as did Peter, filled and inspired by the Holy Ghost.
 They are the leaders appointed by the Lord in this day.
 Let us follow their guidance and by our own conversion in our turn strengthen our brethren.

 I know, too, that Jesus Christ the Lord leads this latter-day work and that he lives.
 This is his restored gospel; I testify to it in the name of Jesus Christ.
 Amen.